About this class:

 The approach:

-The class is divided into 20 thematic lectures, 2 per week, each of which is subdivided into several short modules.
+The class is divided into 20 thematic lectures, 2 per week.
 All of the lectures (videos + slides) are available to you on line, to watch (and re-watch as needed) on your own schedule and at your own convenience.
-We will have one weekly Zoom lecture (Mondays 2-3 pm), to summarize and clarify the key ideas and concepts for that week, Q&A, etc. The attendance is not mandatory, but it is highly recommended.
+The attendance is not mandatory, but it is highly recommended.

-There will be also 1 weekly Zoom recitation section with your TA (Fridays 2-3 pm), where questions will be answered, concepts clarified, and simple quantitative problems worked out (these will be an excellent practice for the homeworks and exams).
-The attendance of. those is mandatory.
-You are also strongly encouraged to interact on-line, via the class Facebook page, or other venues.
+There will be also 1 weekly recitation section with your TA (Fridays 2-3 pm), where questions will be answered, concepts clarified, and simple quantitative problems worked out (these will be an excellent practice for the homeworks and exams).
+The attendance of those is mandatory, and a failure to attend will affect your grade.
+Really good excuses may be granted by the instructor, ahead of the time.

 Teaching materials:

-There is no assigned textbook, but just about any modern introductory textbook on astronomy may be useful.
-Our Library has many of them, including the following free electronic textbooks:
+There is no assigned textbook, and our Library has many of them, including the following free electronic textbooks that you may find useful (requires Caltech Access login):

 Grading scheme: